-Since Covid, all facets of recruiting have changed: location, duration, communication, work hours, even entire jobs.
-One of the most sensitive subjects of recruiting is negotiating pay.
+Since COVID, all facets of recruiting have changed: location, duration, communication, work hours, even entire jobs.
+One of the most sensitive subjects of recruiting is salary negotiation.
 Somewhere, someone instructed newbie candidates to negotiate pay offers.
 This issue comes up frequently, as many entry-level candidates believe they’ll be perceived as being weak if they don’t ask for more money.

 We ran into this recently when we recruited, packaged, prepped, and presented a candidate who received an offer and came back asking for over 16% more in the base salary.
-This was after he agreed to the salary range up front.
+This was after he agreed to the salary range upfront.
 After talking to his friends, he came back for more.
-Even though he had four years of experience, the position was still considered associate level in the dynamical world of technology.
+Even though he had four years of experience, the position was still considered associate level in the dynamic world of technology.